DOE FUNDING INITIATIVE

 At the time of publication, ISO efforts focused on exploring mechanisms that recognize the economic consequences (both positive and negative) of items such as a carbon tax.
 They are also incorporating these relatively new operating costs and benefits (compared to traditional fuel and variable operating costs) into their price forming mechanisms to facilitate competitive procurement of energy and capacity, while compensating generators in ways that incentivize their availability and efficiency.

 Looking ahead, state regulators would be well-advised to consider incorporating carbon capture strategies in their state’s asset mix and comprehensive renewable energy plans.
-One thing is for certain: The 45Q tax credit will not last forever.
+One thing is certain: The 45Q tax credit will not last forever.
 It is a temporary revenue incentive designed to facilitate investment in carbon capture technologies.

 Despite its challenges, carbon capture has substantial utility, regulatory and academic support and will likely continue to be incentivized through federal legislation, DOE support and state mandates.
-For utilities and power producers with carbon dioxide off-take potential, it offers an economically viable way to balance aggressive environmental mandates with reliable power generation.
+For utilities and power producers with CO₂ off-take potential, it offers an economically viable way to balance aggressive environmental mandates with reliable power generation.